gschlafly/gschlafly.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year PhD candidate in [Medical Physics](https://medphys.uchicago.edu/) at the University of Chicago.
-I am working under the advisement of [Dr. Patrick La Rivière](https://radiology.uchicago.edu/faculty/patrick-j-la-riviere-phd) and [Dr. Rudolf Oldenbourg](https://www.mbl.edu/research/faculty-and-whitman-scientists/Rudolf%20Oldenbourg), and will be graduating in December 2024.
+I am working under the advisement of [Dr. Patrick La Rivière](https://radiology.uchicago.edu/faculty/patrick-j-la-riviere-phd) and [Dr. Rudolf Oldenbourg](https://www.mbl.edu/research/faculty-and-whitman-scientists/Rudolf%20Oldenbourg), and will be graduating in March 2025.
 I study tomography techniques for polarized light microscopy, with a particular interest in characterizing the 3D anisotropy of birefringence samples using light field microscopy.
 In my free time, I enjoy playing soccer and making ceramics.

 **Research interests**: computational imaging, polarized light microscopy, light field imaging, birefringence, physics-informed machine learning, mathematical optimization, applied representation theory

+In addition to my academic work, I recently co-founded the quantum biotechnology startup [BarQu](https://www.barqu.net/).
+I will be graduating in March 2025, and I am excited to explore opportunities that bridge my expertise in medical physics, imaging technologies, and entrepreneurship.

 ## Current Research Affiliations and Leadership Roles
 - Chair of the [2024 Image Science Gordon Research Seminar](https://www.grc.org/image-science-grs-conference/2024/)